 Connect to the History

-The Museum of the Cherokee Indian was designed by Disney Imagineers and shows the ancient history of the Cherokee in a state-of-the-art facility with lots to see and engaging, interactive displays.
+The Museum of the Cherokee People was designed by Disney Imagineers and shows the ancient history of the Cherokee in a state-of-the-art facility with lots to see and engaging, interactive displays.
 Cultural specialists called Cherokee Friends are often on hand to answer questions and demonstrate Cherokee traditions to really enhance the visitor experience.
 Look for the Cherokee Friends in the lobby or outside on sunny days.